otsaloma/nfoview/README.md

 NFO Viewer requires Python ≥ 3.8, PyGObject ≥ 3.0.0 and GTK ≥ 4.0.
 You
 also need a font that supports the kinds of glyphs commonly used in NFO
-files: Cascadia Code is a good choice and used by NFO Viewer by default, if available.
+files: Cascadia Mono is a good choice and used by NFO Viewer by default, if available.
 During installation you will also need gettext.
 On Debian/Ubuntu you can install these with the following command.